 Our mission is to optimise the sustainable economic value of our deepwater fisheries.
 Our vision is to be recognised as the best managed deepwater fisheries in the world.

 We represent participants in New Zealand’s major deepwater commercial fisheries, including hake, hoki, jack mackerel, ling, orange roughy, oreos, scampi, southern blue whiting and squid.
-Shareholders of Deepwater Group hold around 96% of the entire deepwater quota in New Zealand.
+Shareholders of Deepwater Group hold over 90% of all deepwater quota in New Zealand.

 The New Zealand deepwater fisheries sector involves more than 50 seafood companies, which between them operate more than 60 commercial vessels and collectively employ more than 15,000 people.

 We provide the vision and leadership needed to ensure New Zealand’s deepwater fisheries are profitable, sustainable, and managed in an environmentally and socially responsible way.

 Examples of our work include:

 - Representing the interests of quota holders